cintiadr/blog/content/post/build-as-code.md

 <blockquote>Infrastructure as code is the approach to defining computing and network infrastructure through source code that can then be treated just like any software system.
 Such code can be kept in source control to allow auditability and ReproducibleBuilds, subject to testing practices, and the full discipline of ContinuousDelivery. </blockquote>

 The idea is great.
-Instead of applying manual changes to create and maintain snowflake infrastructure, you change files under source control, you can run tests, you deploy using a CI/CD tool, you have full auditability and control.
+Instead of applying manual changes to create and maintain snowflake infrastructure, you now change files under source control.

-All the advantages that development has had for the last decades, now applied to infrastructure.
+All the advantages that SCM has brought to development, now applied to infrastructure.
+Run tests, deploy using a CI/CD tool, full auditability and control.
 Nothing short of a miracle, a devops miracle.

 There are numerous texts about the advantages of DevOps and infra as code, and I don't need to repeat them here.

-Builds-as-code or pipelines-as-code follow same principle.
-Your CI/CD pipeline should be defined in a file, commited, and not manually modified.
+Builds-as-code or pipelines-as-code follow same principle for CI/CD pipelines.

 ## The state of infrastructure